tx00-web-en/Learning-Material-And-Tasks/material/tailwind-tutorial/part0.md

 </div>
 ```

-Here, `mx-auto` centers the container horizontally, and the width adjusts based on screen size.
+- Here, `mx-auto` centers the container horizontally, and the width adjusts based on screen size.
+- When you add Tailwind’s container class, you’re not just saying “make a box.”
+You’re telling Tailwind: "At each responsive breakpoint, set a maximum width for this element instead of letting it stretch to 100% of the viewport."
+- That’s why on a big monitor, the green box stops growing after a certain point — because container applies a max-width that matches Tailwind’s breakpoint sizes.
+So if your screen is, say, 1920px wide, the container will still stop at 1280px (or 1536px for 2xl) — leaving space on both sides.

 ---